saas-erp-hub/graeco-latin-square-generator/README.md

 *   **Interactive User Interface:** Allows for easy input of the desired order and display of results.
 *   **Web-based:** Runs directly in the browser, no installation required.

+### Color Visualization

+The visualization uses a carefully curated color palette to represent the numerical values within the Graeco-Latin Squares.
+While the palette is designed for good general distinguishability, it's important to note the inherent limitations:

+*   **Perceptual Limits:** The human eye can only reliably distinguish a limited number of distinct colors, especially when displayed in small areas or in close proximity.
+Our palette aims for a good compromise, but for very high orders (e.g., above 40), some colors may appear similar, even if their underlying numerical values are unique.
+*   **Color Repetition:** If the order of the square (`n`) exceeds the number of unique colors in the palette, colors will necessarily repeat.
+While the underlying numerical pairs remain unique (a core property of Graeco-Latin Squares), the individual colors will not be unique per row or column in such cases.
+*   **Accessibility:** This palette has not been optimized for color blindness.
+Future improvements may address this.

 ## How It Works

 The project generates Graeco-Latin Squares in the background using algorithms based on established mathematical theories for constructing orthogonal Latin Squares.
 The resulting squares are then visualized in a user-friendly interface that highlights the unique properties of these mathematical structures.